 Make Sure Your NAP (Contact Info) Is Accurate

 It’s critical to make sure your NAP (name, address, phone number) are exactly the same wherever your business is listed online.
-Inconsistency causes Google to doubt the accuracy of your information and hurts your Google Business Profile ranking.
+Inconsistency causes Google to doubt the accuracy of your information and hurts your local search ranking.

 This sounds simple, but it might not be as easy as you think.
 Matching your Google Business Profile data with your website is a great start, but you also need to consider the thousands of directories across the web that contain your business info as well.
 Managing these manually is extremely challenging.